Kostiantynivka: Transport

+The city is crossed by national highway H-20, highway T-0504 (Alchevsk — Bakhmut — Kostiantynivka — Pokrovsk), T-0516 (Kostiantynivka — Toretsk — Horlivka).
+Kostiantynivka railway station is designated as an important railway junction.

+The city had a tram system which first opened in 1931, closed in 2004, and reopened in 2005.
 In 2012, 150 meters of overhead wires were stolen.
 For a while, the tram company had been unprofitable and thus threatened the closure of line 3.
 It remained open after complaints were made to city hall, though it nevertheless closed in 2014 due to the poor condition of the northern overpass.

 As of 2015, only one car was operable, as the others all lacked bogies.
 The same year, tram service stopped due to construction on the Severnyi railway viaduct, closing the final line, number 4.
-However, work on the viaduct never occurred, and service was restarted using only the one car on line 4.
+However, work on the viaduct never occurred, and service was restarted using only one car on line 4.
 When 2 km of wires were stolen around 26 December 2016, the operator could not afford to repair the infrastructure, and the network closed on 29 March 2018.